Starting a Business Out of Your Home

-But you have to do all of these things no matter where your business is located (see Important Steps to Starting a Business in Canada), so let's look at factors specific to home-based businesses that you need to consider before you turn a room of your home into an office and start selling your products or services.
+But you have to do all of these things no matter where your business is located so let's look at factors specific to home-based businesses that you need to consider before you turn a room of your home into an office and start selling your products or services.

 You know how important a consideration location is to real estate (both commercial and residential).
 The location of your home-based business is extremely important, too.
 You may not even be able to start the business you want to start where you are now, because of issues such as space and zoning.
 Before you start a home-based business you need to consider the suitability of your neighborhood and house.

 Is your neighborhood zoned for home businesses?
 If it's not, you're just asking for trouble down the road when the city catches up with you or a neighbor complains.
 Many municipalities don't allow home businesses at all, and others place severe restrictions upon exactly what kind of business is allowed to operate out of a family dwelling in a residential neighborhood.
 Check the zoning bylaws with your municipality.

 How will your proposed home business fit into your neighborhood?
 Most residential neighbors are not going to be very happy if you have noisy machinery running all day long, large trucks starting up early in the morning, or customers parking their vehicles all over the place.

 If your proposed home-based business involves manufacturing, or trucks or other vehicles arriving at or leaving your property on a regular basis, you should not be operating in a residential area.
 Unhappy neighbors can be bad for business in all kinds of ways.